 13. Congress Plaza Hotel, ChicagoBOOK NOW

-The Congress Plaza Hotel was built back in 1893 and has been dubbed the Landmark of Hospitality in Chicago.
+Located in one of the most haunted cities in the US, The Congress Plaza Hotel was built back in 1893 and has been dubbed the Landmark of Hospitality in Chicago.
 It has a long history with the paranormal and is said to be home to a classic poltergeist style haunting.
 For almost as long as the hotel has been open, guests and staff alike have reported strange noises coming from the hotel ballroom when it is empty.
 The many hallways are also commonly the site of unexplained activity!
 Appliances all over the hotel are said to turn on and off of their own volition and guests have claimed to see an apparition of the hotel’s former owner – Mr. Al Capone!

 However, although arguably the most famous ghost to inhabit the hotel, Al Capone is not the one who most of the sightings relate to.
 In fact, a much more common report is from a guest who sees a ghostly gloved hand sticking out of the wall.
 It has been dubbed ‘The Hand of Mystery’!
 The story goes that a construction worker somehow managed to get trapped behind some drywall when the property was being built and ended up walled in.
 The hand is all that he has been able to free from his final resting place and he is doomed to wave for all eternity in an attempt to get some help.
 Another commonly spotted ghost is known as Peg Leg Johnny.
 He is said to be the spirit of a hobo who was murder in the building several years ago!